 A bad cough is the main symptom of bronchitis.
-It may be difficult or painful to produce this cough and you’re likely to bring up yellow, green or grey mucus.
-You may experience trouble breathing.
+It may be difficult or painful to produce this cough and you may find it hard to breathe.
+You’re likely to bring up yellow, green or grey mucus.

 You should see a doctor as soon as possible if:

 Any medical condition where you're finding it difficult to breathe needs to be investigated as soon as possible.

 Our doctors can see you in minutes and help you work out whether bronchitis is causing your symptoms.Make an appointmentAvailable